 -

-Pre-death income – A final self-assessment return covering the period from 6 April to the date of death.
-HMRC will write to the executor with a reference number and confirm what is needed.
-The return covers income, capital gains, and any tax due or overpaid in the period.
+The deceased’s final return.
+This covers the period from 6 April to the date of death.
+HMRC will write to the executor with a reference and confirm what is needed.
+It accounts for the deceased’s income, any capital gains, and tax due or overpaid in that final period.
+The return for the year of death must be filed on paper – HMRC’s online service cannot be used for a deceased person’s final return.

 -

-Estate income (post-death) – If the estate itself generates income during administration – for example, from a rental property, savings interest, or dividends on shares – a separate self-assessment return may be required.
-The estate is a separate taxable entity.
+Estate income during administration.
+If the estate itself generates income while it is being administered – from a rental property, savings interest, or dividends on shares the estate still holds – that income may need to be reported separately.
+The estate is a separate taxable entity from the deceased.

 When estate income needs reporting to HMRC: